cfphpflex/UC-Berkely-Capstone-Trade-ETF-SOXL/README.md

-# UCB Capstone: ML-Enhanced SuperTrend Trading Strategy
+# UC Berkeley AI/ML Capstone: ML-Enhanced SuperTrend Trading Strategy

 ## 🎯 Executive Summary

-**Project Overview:** This capstone project implements an advanced machine learning-enhanced trading strategy that combines SuperTrend technical indicators with ensemble ML models to predict profitable trading opportunities in volatile markets.
+**Project Overview:** This capstone project implements an advanced machine learning-enhanced trading strategy combining SuperTrend technical indicators with ensemble ML models to predict profitable trading opportunities in volatile markets.
 The goal is to develop a systematic trading strategy that can consistently generate positive returns while managing risk through ML-based signal enhancement and dynamic position sizing.

 **Key Findings:** The best performing strategy is the ML-enhanced SuperTrend approach using SOXL (3x leveraged ETF) on 5-minute timeframes, achieving 25-35% annual returns with a Sharpe ratio of 2.4.
 The ensemble ML approach (XGBoost, LightGBM, Random Forest, LSTM) provides 15-25% improvement over baseline SuperTrend strategy, with an expected value of $45-75 per trade.